 The first organization of its kind, IRLA brings together representatives of many faiths—including Catholics, Baptists, Muslims, Jews, Mormons, Buddhists and others—to support religious liberty.
 PARL and IRLA promote this vital cooperation through conferences, religious liberty festivals and other events, collectively raising awareness and educating government officials around the world.

 This priority is vital to the Seventh-day Adventist Church.
 While we are a rapidly growing denomination around the world, the church often finds itself in the religious minority, and consequently, understands the importance of ensuring that all voices be allowed to speak.

 The Adventist Church believes that fighting religious oppression and defending an individual’s right to worship according to his or her conscience—regardless of that person’s religious affiliation—is in everyone’s best interest.

 THE REAL DESMOND DOSS STORY When U.S. President Harry Truman awarded Desmond Doss the Congressional Medal of Honor on October 12, 1945, he said, "I'm proud of you.
 You really deserve this.
 I consider this a greater honor than being president."
-[Photo: Desmond Doss Council] On April 1, 1942, Desmond Doss joined the United States…Read More
+[Photo: Desmond Doss Council] Desmond Doss was a Seventh-day Adventist conscientious objector during World…Read More